xyrad-bot/mirrobot/README.md

 rss - Rss menu
 list - Search files in Drive
-search - Search for torrents with API cancel - or /c Cancel a task cancelall - Cancel all tasks forcestart - or /fs to start task from queue del - Delete file/folder from GDrive
+search - Search for torrents with API abort - or /a Cancel a task cancelall - Cancel all tasks forcestart - or /fs to start task from queue del - Delete file/folder from GDrive